juicedata/juicefs/docs/en/benchmark/stats_watcher.md

 - get/put: Get/Put bandwidth between client and object storage

-Moreover, users can acquire verbose statistics (like read/write ops and the average latency) by setting `--verbosity 1`, or customize displayed items by changing `--schema`.
+Moreover, users can acquire verbose statistics (like read/write ops and the average latency) by setting `--verbosity 1`, or customize displayed metrics by changing `--schema`.
 For more information, please check `juicefs stats -h`.